eventhelix/trace-to-sequence-diagram/readme.md

 The second issue highlighted above may be addressed by grouping objects.
 You can optionally specify the parents for objects in the customize.py file.
 EventStudio can use this information to generate a high level sequence diagram (Component Level Interaction Diagram).

-An excerpt from customize.py illustrates this:
+An example of object grouping is shown in an excerpt from a sample customize.py :

 		# EventStudio can generate a high level sequence diagram that can abstract
 		# out a set of classes as a high level entity.
 This abstraction is useful in